 We are two mothers determined to go above and beyond what is currently possible to make a profound difference in the lives of our children and others who suffer the physical, emotional and social impact of cerebral palsy.
 We saw the need that exists for more progressive research on the causes and possible cures and treatments for children with CP.
 We realized, “If not us…then who?,”and RFTS, Inc. was born.
 RFTS’ Mission is to foster national cerebral palsy research with the goal of expediting the creation of new medicines and effective treatments for children with cerebral palsy.

 Safe Kids San Diego

-The Center for Healthier Communities provides child car seat inspections and education weekly at the Hospital and monthly at Kohl’s department stores.
+The Center for Healthier Communities provides child car seat inspections and education at the Hospital.
 Parents will learn if they have the correct car seat for their child and how to properly install the seat to ensure a safe ride.
 Technicians certified in special needs are available.
-Check the Health & Safety Events Calendar for dates and times.
+Click here for more information.

 Phone: 858-576-1700 ext.
 3547